shicks/ahep/site/modules/2001-fireboat/index.md

 Before the Harvey was recruited to put out fires, it was part of the 9/11 Boat Lift, rescuing people from the Museum of Jewish Heritage in Battery Park and dropping them off at Pier 40 along the Hudson River.
 Assuming the Harvey traveled at its top speed, how long was the round trip  travel time if the distance between Battery Park and Pier 40 was 2.5 miles?
 (15 minutes or ¼ of an hour; round trip = 5 miles; 20 miles/hour = 5 miles/?
 5/20 = x hours ).

-A ceremony was held on May 2, 2002 to mark the end of the 9/11 clean-up in New York.
+A ceremony was held on May 2, 2002 to mark the end of the 9/11 clean-up in New York City.
 How many months, weeks, and days was that from September 11, 2001?
+(Months = 7 months + 3 weeks; Weeks = 33 weeks + 2 days; Days = 233).

 ---